lukso-network/miniapp-nextjs-template/README.md

-# Grid Mini-App Template
+# Mini-App Template

-A template project demonstrating how to build mini-apps interacting with Universal Profiles on Universal Everything, using the [up-provider package](https://github.com/lukso-network/tools-up-provider).
+A template project demonstrating how to build mini-apps using the [up-provider package](https://github.com/lukso-network/tools-up-provider) and interacting with Universal Profiles on [Universal Everything](https://universaleverything.io), built with [next.js]([https://vite.dev](https://nextjs.org)).

 ## Overview